3 Common Podcast Mistakes (and How to Avoid Them)

 But convincing you to launch a podcast is not my job, nor do I want it to be.
 Chances are you’re already hungry, excited and ready to share your voice, rock your show and grow your business.
 No, my job as your podcast coach is twofold:

-1. To share with you the proven strategies to take you and your show where you’d like it to be
+- To share with you the proven strategies to take you and your show where you’d like it to be.

-2. To help you stay focused, in your lane and on track
+- To help you stay focused, in your lane and on track.

 Let’s get started.

 One of the first things I share with a client during our initial session is not to listen to me.
 They usually respond with a chuckle or muffled nervous laughter.
 Is my way the one and only way to do things?
 Of course not.
-It’s simply the result of my experience and what I’ve seen work multiple times for a growing list of solopreneurs and businesses.
-Like with all things, what you do with the information is up to you.
+It’s simply the result of my experience and what I’ve seen work multiple times for solopreneurs and businesses.
+As with all things, what you do with the information is up to you.

-In this tech-advanced age of smartphones, it has never been easier for listeners and future clients to access your content and expertise.
+In the age of smartphones, it has never been easier for listeners and future clients to access your content and expertise.
 Here’s the thing, though: To distinguish your show from the others, you have to be clear on who you are talking to.

 People who listen to podcasts are not looking for general information.
 They’ve already done that.